ECCC-ASTD-MRD/gem/README-install.md

 your own grid and visualise it with SPI (see above how to get it).

-For this, copy one of the *gem_settings.nml* files located in the different configurations directories, edit it, and then run the command
+For this, copy one of the *gem_settings.nml* files located in the different configurations directories, edit it, and then run the command:

 ```
 grille -spi
 ```